Learn the Benefits of Using SMAs to Customize Your Portfolio

 A Separately Managed Account (SMA) is a portfolio of assets managed by a professional investment firm.
 Not only do these accounts offer investors increased portfolio customization, but they offer direct ownership of securities and tax advantages, too.

 SMAs differ from mutual funds in that each portfolio is unique to a single account.
 The account manager will make decisions at the individual account level and these decisions will vary from one investor to another.
 Many investors feel this approach gives them a greater degree of control over their investments, especially since they can impose restrictions.
-For example, you could decide not to invest in companies producing fossil fuels in favor of those that are committed to sustainable energy resources.
+For example, you could decide not to invest in companies that have exhibited severe environmental controversies or companies that participate in activities that are opposed to your religious beliefs.
 In essence, SMAs give individual investors a tool to accomplish the sort of personalized money management that used to be reserved for institutions.

 Benefits of an SMA Investing Strategy